bdaiinstitute/spot_wrapper/spot_wrapper/calibration/README.md

 A calibration produced with ```multistereo_calibration_charuco``` from ```calibration_util``` can be saved as a ```.yaml```file with ```save_calibration_parameters``` from ```calibration_util```.
 Each calibration run that creates or modifies a config file is tagged with a unique name, to allow for tracking of several experiments, which is the main title.
-Under the main title, there are the fields relevant to the calibration Under ```intrinsic```, the intrinsic (camera matrix, distortion coefficents, and image height/width) for each camera are recorded as a flattened representation under the camera's index number as it appears in the list of images
+Under the main title, there are the fields relevant to the calibration.
+Under ```intrinsic```, the intrinsic (camera matrix, distortion coefficents, and image height/width) for each camera are recorded as a flattened representation under the camera's index number as it appears in the list of images